Anandx3505/tic-tac-toe/README.md

 ## 📝 License

 This project has no license file.
 Add one (for example, `MIT`) if you plan to publish or share it.

----

-If you want, I can also: add a `LICENSE` file, create a small `package.json`, or update the UI text in `index.html` to improve clarity. ✅